-Because the FDA does not regulate our beauty products, as they do with food and drugs, it’s up to us to know what we’re slathering on our skin, especially considering the average woman wears 515 chemicals a day.
+Because the FDA does not regulate our beauty products, as they do with food and drugs, it’s up to us to know what we’re slathering on our skin, especially considering the average woman wears 515 chemicals a day, according to Mind Body Green.
 But making the switch to natural beauty products can get confusing – not to mention expensive.
 That’s why I’ve outlined my best advice on transitioning to a clean beauty routine.
 Trust me, it doesn’t have to be a painful – or ugly – process.

 Remember, you don’t need to overhaul your entire routine in a week.
 It’s unrealistic to throw away every skin care product in your drawers, so finish off the products you paid for while researching what you will replace them with.
 If you’re starting from scratch, swap out your skin care (think cleansers, creams, serums, deodorant) before moving onto makeup, nail, and hair care products.

 Do your homework